sys-bio/SimpleSEDML/README.md

 The output is
 <img src="docs/images/phrasedml_example.png" style="width:300px;height:300px;">

+# Restrictions
+1. If there are multiple task directives and/or there is a repeated task directive AND there is a report directive, SimpleSEDML.execute only returns the results of the last simulation.
+You can circumvent this by iterating in python to obtain the desired reports.

 # Plans
 1. First implementation of ``SimpleSEDML`` with methods for ``addModel``, ``addSimulation``, ``addTask``, ``addReport``, ``execute``, and ``to_sedml``.